BaseCampCoding/Django-Coffee-Shop/README.md

 ## Models

-This project represents a music database and has 2 models:
+This project represents a coffee store database and has 2 models:

 - `Coffee`
 - `Transaction`